fdennehy/pfda-assignments/README.md

-# Programming for Data Analytics (PFDA) Assignments Repository
+# PFDA Assignments Repository

 **by Finbar Dennehy**

 This repository primarily contains four Jupyter Notebooks.
-Each notebook represents a weekly assignment submission for the 'Programming for Data Analytics' module, part of the HDip in Science in Data Analytics at ATU.
+Each notebook represents a weekly assignment submission for the 'Programming for Data Analytics' (PFDA) module, part of the HDip in Science in Data Analytics at ATU.

 ## Repository Contents (Assignments) ##